Department of Anthropology

 ANTH 396 provides anthropology students the opportunity to engage in independent study, and ANTH 395, the opportunity to engage in field research, in both cases under the mentoring of a specific faculty member.
 Variable credit may be obtained for these courses, although three units are usually expected.
 ANTH 396 and 395 require the permission of the faculty member under whom the student wishes to conduct research prior to the semester in which ANTH 396 or 395 is taken.
 Both are controlled enrollment courses.
 In general, these courses should be taken only by students with some prior coursework in anthropology or a related social science.

 ANTH 451 and 453 are six-unit field school courses in which the student gains hands-on experience in research and study in the field under the direction of a faculty member.

-Anthropology majors are limited to having no more than nine credit hours of field-oriented coursework (ANTH 393, 395, 451, or 453) count toward meeting the major requirement, although they are not restricted from enrolling in more than nine credit hours of these courses combined.
+Anthropology majors are limited to having no more than six credit hours of field-oriented coursework (ANTH 393, 395, 451, or 453) count toward meeting the major requirement, although they are not restricted from enrolling in more than six credit hours of these courses combined.